Table of Contents

 The issue affects DynamicWeb 9 and DynamicWeb 10 installations that use the QuickPayPaymentWindow provider with an error template that renders personal order information.

-There are two approaches to mitigate the vulnerability:
+There are two ways to mitigate the vulnerability:

 • Review whether an error template is used in the QuickPayPaymentWindow setup.